 Stacks can be used to switch railroad cars of a train in a switching yard (Knuth, 2013).
-In the figure above, railroad cars arrive at the switching yard in the order D, C, B and A. The Stack like structure is used to switch the cars so that they leave the yard in the order C, A, B and D. The following Python code simulates the process.
+In the figure above, railroad cars arrive at the switching yard in the order D, C, B and A. A stack-like structure is used to switch the cars so that they leave the yard in the order C, A, B and D. The following Python code simulates the process.

 s=Stack()